futureearthbiodiv/futureearthbiodiv.github.io/research/index.md

 ## Current Working Groups ##

-* Putting species communities and their change on the map: Demonstrating the value and need for multi-species (inventory) data for assessing biodiversity change.
+#### WG1: Putting species communities and their change on the map: Demonstrating the value and need for multi-species (inventory) data for assessing biodiversity change.

+This working group aims to mobilize existing species co-occurrence list data with spatio-temporal attributes to:

+1. Report on historical (1960 to 1990) and recent (1990 to 2010) change.
+2. Identify optimal, integrated and scaled sampling for the future (2010 beyond)
+3. Develop tools: data collection protocols, data standards (e.g. Humboldt Core) and data management and analysis systems (e.g. GBIF, Map of Life etc.)

-* Biodiversity monitoring of globally distributed but readily delineated systems.
+#### WG2: Biodiversity monitoring of globally distributed but readily delineated systems.

-* Linking traits and spatiotemporal species data and remote sensing to address community/ecosystem function and service.
+This working group aims to demonstrate the utility of a global biodiversity monitoring scheme through a case study that can be demonstrated quickly.
+This requires data that exists in standardized format (e.g., Map of Life, CTFS-ForestGEO).
+The outcome will include identification of priority sample areas for biodiversity monitoring and suggested sampling regimes to address them.

+#### WG3: Biodiversity monitoring for ecosystem services.

+This working group asks how we should monitor biodiversity to improve understanding and forecasting of ecosystem functions and services.
+The group also asks at what spatial and biological scales it is appropriate to monitor for a particular ecosystem service or function, and which global monitoring efforts should be undertaken.

-* Toward a best-possible representative global biodiversity monitoring – research and data needs.
+#### WG4: Toward a best-possible representative global biodiversity monitoring – research and data needs.

+This working group aims to develop a statement for why we should monitor biodiversity, and why monitoring should be done at the global level.
+The group further seeks to develop goals for where global biodiversity monitoring and assessment should be in the future: 10, 25 and 50 years from now.